TABLE OF CONTENTS

 Much beauty is added to the camp by the stream, known as Eshom Creek, which runs the entire length of the property and directly through the campground area.
 A concrete dam was built to replace the former wooden structure, creating a lake of sufficient size to permit boating and fishing.
 It is an area that by its own environmental features has always promoted good timber growth.
 Some very large cedar stumps still remain from the turn of the century logging operations.

-The purpose in establishing the Hartland Camp was and is to offer innovative, relevant, high-quality camping experiences for all ages.
+This will be accomplished through innovative, relevant, high-quality camping experiences for all ages.
 The goal being to serve groups who are in agreement with Hartland's belief and purpose or where there is, at minimum, an opportunity for pre-evangelism through contact with our staff and/or use of our facilities.

 FIRST LAND PURCHASE

-The first 80 acre parcel was purchased in October of 1945 for the price of $3,000.00.
+The first 80 acre parcel was purchased in October of 1945 for the price of $3,000.
 One of our members knew a Mr. Dungeon of Exeter, California, who owned this parcel.
 A committee was appointed to look at the property, and a decision was made that this would be an excellent site to start a camp.
-Shortly after that the 80 acres to the north was purchased for the price of $8,500.
+Shortly after that, the 80 acres to the north was purchased for the price of $8,500.
 Articles of Incorporation were completed in August 1946.

 The lower 80 acres was selected to be the site of our first effort to build a camp.
 We needed a lot of lumber, and we had the trees.
 The owners of the Wortman Saw Mill, located near Farmersville, were contacted and they selected several prime fir trees, hauled the logs to their mill, and cut them into lumber.